Board of Directors

 “As a Latino male, born and raised in North Philadelphia,I have experienced and understand the obstacles facing the lives of the people and communities served by MCC and I am proud to give time and effort to an organization that supports communities like the one I grew up in that has shaped who I am today.
 Serving as a member of MCC’s Board of Directors will give me an opportunity to share my experience, knowledge, and expertise of the human condition and particularly the issues and adverse childhood experiences that impact the lives of young people and their families in hopes of leading them towards healthier and positive lifestyles and futures.”

-Katherine Foy is the Director of Compliance and Consumer Risk for the Public Health Management Corporation (PHMC).
-In this role, she leads the internal processes for proactively identifying, evaluating, mitigating and reporting on compliance and reputational risks across the corporation.
-Prior to joining PHMC in 2014, Kathy served as a Federal Project Officer/Program Specialist with the United States Department of Health and Human Services from 2002 to 2014.
+Katherine Foy is the Senior Vice President of Quality, Compliance and Risk at Robins’ Nest in Glassboro, New Jersey.
+Katherine inspires a culture of continuous quality improvement and excellence with the context of integrated healthcare and population health.
+She safeguards operational and related activities through the development of robust policies and procedures that ensure legal, ethical and proper conduct.
+Prior to joining Robins’ Nest, Katherine was the Director of Compliance and Consumer Risk for the Public Health Management Corporation (PHMC).
+Katherine led the internal processes for proactively identifying, evaluating, mitigating and reporting on compliance and risks across the corporation.
+In addition, Katherine served as a Federal Project Officer/Program Specialist with the United States Department of Health and Human Services.
 She monitored and oversaw more than $60 million for Head Start programs; offered expertise on federal rules and regulations; directed teams in defining risk assessment processes for federal, state, and local compliance; and educated board members and senior management on fiscal oversight and program governance requirements.
-Professionally and philanthropically, Kathy has more than 20 years of experience in social services, economic empowerment, and education.
-Kathy received a M.S.W. from the University of Pennsylvania School of Social Work and a B.A. in Criminal Justice with a minor in Political Science from Temple University.
-She resides in Bala Cynwyd, PA with her husband, two children and a Rhodesian Ridgeback.
+Professionally and philanthropically, Katherine has more than 25 years of experience in social services, economic empowerment, and education.
+She received a M.S.W. from the University of Pennsylvania School of Social Work and a B.A. in Criminal Justice with a minor in Political Science from Temple University.

 Mary Pat Sherry is Director of Market Development for the AmeriHealth Caritas Family of Companies.
 In this role she is responsible for new business opportunities and the development of key stakeholder relationships nationally.
 In her previous role as Director of Corporate Public Relations she led the implementation of grassroots and associate advocacy campaigns and supported the corporate marketing strategy through community development initiatives.
 She joined AmeriHealth Caritas in October, 2007.
 Her career began as a health educator for the American Cancer Society where she was responsible for the development and facilitation of cancer awareness and prevention programs for schools, hospitals and community groups.
 Mary Pat serves on Maternity Care Coalition’s Early Head Start Board Committee (EHSBC).
 She holds a Bachelor of Science degree in Public Health from West Chester University.